tanmoymollik/toy-c-compiler/README.md

 - local, static and extern functions
 - int, char, long, double, unsigned, signed
 - pointers, void pointers and arrays
-- struct **[Work in progress]**
+- struct

 I also implemented chapter 19 (tacky optimizations) and chapter 20 (register allocation) for integer types.
-After finishing chapters 18 I will add support for other types.

 My first implementation was written in Rust because I had recently learnt it and wanted to try it out on something.
 But then I pivoted to OCaml because I found